conan-io/docs/creating_packages/getting_started.rst

 - A new build from source for the ``hello/0.1@demo/testing`` package starts, calling the ``generate()``, ``build()`` and ``package()`` methods.
 This creates the binary package in the Conan cache.
 - Moves to the *test_package* folder and executes a ``conan install`` + ``conan build`` + ``test()`` method, to check if the package was correctly created.
+This happens automatically whenever a ``test_package`` folder is supplied next to the ``conanfile.py`` being processed.

 We can now validate that the recipe and the package binary are in the cache: